shautvast/perfix/README.md

 <br/> * #invocations
 <br/> * total execution time for the method in nanoseconds (this is also the sorting order)
 <br/> * average time in nanoseconds per method (= total/#invocations)
+* The server starts on port 2048 by default.
+Use -Dperfix.port=... to adjust.